-1. Essay / Presentation: CHOICE: Each student is required to do either:

-a.
-Essay: an 8 - 10 page, typed essay in APA format, which will be worth 20% of your final grade.
-Based on the lectures, readings, and research from a minimum of 10 sources, of which there must be at least 5 peer-reviewed journal articles, draft a written essay that addresses one of the topics provided in class.
-Available topics and more details will be provided in class; or b.
-Presentation: an oral assignment which will be worth 20% of your final grade.
-Each student must prepare a 15 - 20 minute presentation to the class.
+Oral Presentation: Each student is required to prepare an oral assignment which will be worth 15% of your final grade.
+Each student must prepare a 15-20 minute presentation to the class.
 Students will be graded on their presentation style and substance.
 Available topics and more details will be provided in class.

-2. Essay: Students are also required to submit an 8 - 10 page, typed essay in APA format, which will be worth 20% of your final grade.
-Based on the lectures, readings, and research from a minimum of 10 sources, of which there must be at least 5 peer-reviewed journal articles, draft a written essay that addresses one of the topics provided in class.
-Available topics and more details will be provided in class
+Essay: Students are also required to submit a 2000 - 2500 word (8 - 10 pages typed) essay worth 25%.
+Based on the lectures, readings, and research from at least five journal articles, draft a written essay that addresses one of the topics provided in class.
+Available topics and more details will be provided in class.